 The chance that was given to me by Great Ormond Street Hospital ignited my love for the NHS.
 It is why, as MP for Harlow since 2010, I have worked continuously to strengthen our NHS.

-I have worked hard every day as your MP to bring hundreds of millions of pounds from the Government into Harlow to build an even better Harlow.
+I have worked hard every day as your MP to bring hundreds of millions of pounds from the Government to build an even better Harlow.
 That means regenerating our town and creating thousands of new jobs and apprenticeships for local residents.

 Education, apprenticeships and skills have been my passion in politics.
 I am currently a Minister of State at the Department for Education and from 2016-17 served as the Minister for Apprenticeships and Skills.
 Between July 2017 and October 2022, I also served as the Chair of the Education Select Committee.
-I've worked hard to secure more funding for our schools and college as well as creating thousands of new apprenticeships for our young people.
+I've worked hard to secure more funding for our schools and colleges, as well as creating thousands of new apprenticeships for our young people.

-I cherish the beautiful villages that we are so lucky to have in our community and I cherish them.
-That includes protecting our environment so we leave our community in a better place for future generations.
+I cherish the beautiful villages that we are so lucky to have in our community - that includes protecting our environment so we leave our villages in a better place for future generations.

 One of my top priorities has been ensuring residents keep more of their hard-earned money by cutting the cost of living.
 That means lower taxes for lower earners and higher wages.